Terascale-All-sensing-Research-Studio/HOHDataset/README.md

   - Simplified_2000 (to approximately 2,000 vertices) ("*_simplified_2000.obj")
 - All object metadata ("Metadata_HOH.csv")

-If you need data not included in the above subsets, please e-mail the paper authors for access.
+If you need data not included in the above subsets, download the raw data which is described in the HOH paper.
 The data is many terabytes and will have to be downloaded manually.
 The following are not included in the above data subsets:
 - Kinect Color images for non-keyframes
 - Object, Giver Hand, Receiver Hand segmentation masks for non-keyframes
 - OpenPose skeletons for each participant for non-keyframes
 - PointGrey color images
 - Full scene point clouds for non-keyframes
+If you decide to download any the Kinect color images, also download the Sync_Info directory to the `data` directory.
+It contains data necessary for accessing them in the pre-synchronized order.
+See `examples/pull_raw_data.py` for examples concerning the raw data.

 # Data Extraction
 To extract the data subsets, please place all .zip files that you intend to use in the `data` directory, and then run extract_data.py.